Sample Security Expert Cases

 Seattle, the WA apartment tenant, was assaulted by a non-resident over a parking dispute issue.
 The plaintiff claims proximate cause using tortious conduct and vicarious liability resulting from the inaction of an apartment complex employee to resolve the issue.

 Three shoplifters severely injured a customer as they fled an Arlington, WA cellular telephone store with stolen merchandise.
 The plaintiff alleges that the incident was foreseeable and that security efforts were negligent.

-This claim arises from alleged actions by agents and employees of the Baltimore City, MD, Convention Center who surreptitiously surveilled and potentially disseminated security system video of participants, including minors, without their consent, in various stages of undress in the clothes changing area at a regional talent competition.
+A claim arose from alleged actions by agents and employees of the Baltimore City, MD, Convention Center who surreptitiously surveilled and potentially disseminated security system video of participants, including minors, without their consent, in various stages of undress in the clothes changing area at a regional talent competition.

-The plaintiff claims Seattle, WA bar employees used unreasonable, excessive, and wrongful force in removing him from the premises, further alleging the premises were unsafe as such in a defective and dangerous condition.
+The plaintiff claims Seattle, WA bar employees used unreasonable, excessive, and wrongful force in removing him from the premises, further alleging the premises were unsafe and in a defective and dangerous condition.